mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Full guild name (e.g. "Server-A") is used as a prefix for every channel topic.
 - "#me." is a prefix of discord @me guild, where all private channels are.
 - #control and #debug are special channels, send "help" there for more info.
+- There's #monitor catch-all channel and guild-specific ones (see notes below).
 - Public IRC channel users are transient and only listed/counted if they sent something to a channel, as discord has no concept of "joining" for publics.